-The KEEP_DKIM_SIGNATURE option is experimental and not meant for general use.
-As DomainKeys is specified today, signatures DO NOT survive posting to mailing lists (LISTSERV or otherwise), so LISTSERV removes them by default to avoid triggering alerts for subscribers on systems that have implemented the client side of DomainKeys.
-The DKIM specification may be more robust in this respect, but even DKIM signatures will probably not survive when posted through a mailing list.
-Use the KEEP_DKIM_SIGNATURE option at your own risk.
+DKIM is specified today, signatures DO NOT survive posting to mailing lists (LISTSERV or otherwise), so LISTSERV removes them by default to avoid triggering alerts for subscribers whose mail hosts have implemented the stricter forms of DKIM.
+Therefore, if used at all, the KEEP_DKIM_SIGNATURE option should be used judiciously and with caution.